OnlyTerp/hermes-optimization-guide

 # Set primary model

-hermes config set model anthropic/claude-opus-4-6
+hermes config set model anthropic/claude-sonnet-5

 # Set fallback model (used when primary is rate-limited)